 Natural SoundsNatural sounds are vital to park ecosystems and to your experience in a park.
 National Park Service Management Policies require NPS to restore and manage park acoustical environments and soundscapes (see Understanding Sound for definitions).

 Sound is important to wildlife for:

 - Effective use of habitat

-Most national park visits, however, are dominated by the songs of birds, frogs, and insects going about their daily activities.
+Most national park visits introduce us to the subtler sounds of animals going about their daily lives: bird songs, wind through grasses and trees, frog croaks, and chirping insects.
 Such sounds, while more common than a wolf howl, are a captivating and memorable part of a park experience.
-Standing in the midst of the deafening trill of spring peepers, for example, is a riveting reminder that wetlands are critical habitat for amphibians.
-While most amphibians are almost impossible to spot, their calls travel for miles.
+Many animals are heard before they are seen.
+While most amphibians, for example, are almost impossible to spot, their calls travel for miles.
+Standing in the midst of the deafening trill of spring peepers is a riveting reminder that wetlands are critical habitat for amphibians.
+What else do sounds convey about their ecosystems?